Skip to main content

 Technical Analysis

-CVE-2024-7319 is a vulnerability identified in the OpenStack Heat component, which is responsible for orchestration of cloud infrastructure resources.
-This vulnerability stems from an incomplete remediation of a prior issue, CVE-2023-1625.
-Specifically, when the 'stack abandon' command is executed with the 'hidden' feature enabled (set to True), sensitive information may be inadvertently exposed to unauthorized actors.
-The vulnerability allows an attacker with network access and low privileges (PR:L) to gain access to confidential data without requiring user interaction.
-The scope is classified as 'changed' (S:C), indicating that the vulnerability affects resources beyond the initially intended scope, potentially impacting multiple tenants or stacks.
-The CVSS 3.1 base score is 5.0 (medium), reflecting a moderate risk primarily due to confidentiality impact (C:L), with no impact on integrity or availability.
-No known exploits have been reported in the wild, and no official patches have been linked yet, although the issue has been publicly disclosed.
-The vulnerability highlights the risk of incomplete fixes in complex cloud orchestration environments, where subtle misconfigurations or overlooked code paths can lead to data leaks.
-OpenStack Heat users should be aware that the 'stack abandon' command, which is used to abandon a stack without deleting its resources, could be exploited to leak sensitive stack information if the hidden flag is misused or improperly handled.
+CVE-2024-7319 is a vulnerability identified in OpenStack Heat, the orchestration component of the OpenStack cloud platform.
+This issue arises due to an incomplete remediation of a prior vulnerability, CVE-2023-1625.
+Specifically, when the stack abandon command is executed with the 'hidden' feature enabled (set to True), sensitive information may be inadvertently exposed to unauthorized actors.
+The vulnerability requires network access (AV:N), low attack complexity (AC:L), and privileges (PR:L), but no user interaction (UI:N).
+The scope is changed (S:C), indicating that the vulnerability can affect resources beyond the initially vulnerable component.
+The CVSS v3.1 base score is 5.0, reflecting a medium severity primarily due to the potential confidentiality impact without affecting integrity or availability.
+No public exploits have been reported yet.
+The vulnerability highlights the risk of incomplete patches and the importance of thorough validation of fixes in complex cloud orchestration environments.
+OpenStack Heat users should review their deployment configurations, especially usage of the stack abandon command with hidden features, and monitor for updates or patches from maintainers.

 Potential Impact